 In 1922, Ian joined the world famous Birmingham Repertory Theater, which was so good it played all of George Bernard Shaw's plays before anyone else.
-Ian appeared in the original production of "Back to Methuselah" and speaks with contemporary enthusiasse of Sin Coddia Handwide.

-siasm of Sir Cedric Hardwicke.
+Ian appeared in the original production of "Back to Methuselah" and speaks with contemporary enthusias of Sin Coddin Handwicks. siasm of Sir Cedric Hardwicke.

 Perhaps the fact that Ian as a child was in the first daylight air raid over London in the First World War, when he and his mother hid under the elephant-house in Regent's Park Zoo, led our hero into the Royal Air Force between '27 and '29.
-With a blushing lack of enthusiasm, Ian speaks of the fact that he cracked up the same type of plane Alcock and Brown used in the first transatlantic flight, causing damage of £20,000 (\$100,000).
-The blush is caused by the fact that the crackup occurred from a height of twenty feet!
-Anyway, Ian isn't in the R. A. F. any more.
-His flying ended when he went into a tailspin over a lady by the name of Josephine (Joe) Hewett, who is now Mrs. Smith, and there are now Kitty, Johnny, and Susan.
+With a blushing lack of enthusiasm, Ian speaks of the fact that he cracked up the same type of plane Alcock and Brown used in

-AN got into radio in 1934, writing scripts and producing tourist programs for CFCY, Charlottetown, P. E. I. At the same time he was in charge of radio publicity for the Nova Scotia Provincial Exhibition.
+AN got into radio in 1934, writing scripts and producing tourist programs for CFCY, Charlottetown, P. E. I. At the same time he was in P. E. I. At the same time he was in charge of radio publicity for the Nova Scotia Provincial Exhibition.
 Later he went to CHNS, Halifax, where he had his first CBC experience, announcing and writing and appearing as an actor.
 In 1938, he was transferred to CBC, Ottawa, and found his present niche at CBL, Toronto, several months afterwards.